mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 ### VS Code

-Follow [these instructions](./vscode.md) to set up VS Code to run on a compute node.
+First, follow [these instructions](./vscode.md) to set up VS Code to run on a compute node.

 Open a Jupyter notebook and click the top right button to select a kernel.
 You